 For more information on club meetings and activities, please use the menu to your right.

 For all inquiries you can send an e-mail to

 Huntsville AL 35815-4857

 Meetings are open to the public.
 You do not have to be a dues-paying member to attend the Saturday meetings.
-All you need is an interest in Science-fiction, Fantasy, or related genres.
-A sense of humor, while not required, is recommended.
+All you need is an interest in Science Fiction, Fantasy, or related genres.
+(A sense of humor, while not required, is recommended.)

 Any science fiction or fantasy fan is eligible for membership.
 To become a subscribing NASFA member you must pay yearly dues of $25.00.
-As a subscribing member you will receive a monthly copy of our club 'zine, The Shuttle.
+As a subscribing member you will receive a monthly copy of our club 'zine, 'The NASFA Shuttle'.
 Each additional family member of a subscribing member, over the age of 12 years, may pay yearly dues of $6.00 as part of a family membership.
-Only one copy of the Shuttle will be sent to each family.
+Only one copy of the Shuttle will be mailed or e-mailed to each family.

 NASFA was founded in Huntsville circa 1980 as a result of local fans meeting at a one-time convention named MidSouthCon, held in Huntsville that year.
 (Note: This convention is not directly related to the annual convention of the same name in Memphis Tennessee.)
 Club members quickly came up with the idea of starting their own sf convention.
 The first of these was a mini (1-day) con named ZerCon, in November 1981.
-While planning and executing ZerCon, the club came up with the name "Con*Stellation" (or "ConStellation") for a planned ongoing series of longer (3-day) conventions.
+While planning and executing ZerCon, the club came up with the name "Con*Stellation" (or "Con†Stellation") for a planned ongoing series of longer (3-day) conventions.